 Almost all the "Trekking Peaks in Nepal" are higher than the highest mountains in Europe, America or Africa and some of them do require technical climbing skill and only professional climbers should attempt.
 However some others can be climbed by first timers with good fitness and basic climbing skills.
 Most of the peak climbing trips takes you through wild and unexplored alpine regions, out of the crowd of regular trekkers.
 Since peak climbing in Nepal is associated with trekking to the region of that particular peak and has a dual benefit.

-The royalty for trekking peaks ranges from US$ 250.00 depending on the particular peak on per person basic.
+The royalty for trekking peaks ranges from US$ 70 to US$ 250.00 depend on season and the particular peak on per person basic.
 The permission issued will be valid for a period of one month.
 For extending the permission, an additional 25% charged of the total amount of the initial fee will be made for each extra week.
 Please click here for complete list of NMA peaks and climbing regulations.

 Respecting your courage to take a daring mountaineering challenge and being responsible organizer we provides qualified & trained climbing guides to make your trip successful one.
 Our trained and qualified climbing guides (Sherpas) who have previous climbing experience will be your good companion in the Himalaya.
 Your success and safety is important to us so neither we compromise with acclimatization days on your climbing itinerary nor service staffs just to reduce the costs.
 Even without compromising the basics, our effort is to offer a trip at most reasonable price.
 We do not force you to choose our itinerary nevertheless we will be happy to share your ideas and work together with you to organize your trip as per your choice as far as possible.
 We will be happy to see you on the top of a Himalayan Peak.